taswani/amazon_stock_prediction_app/README.md

 In order to start the application `pip3 install -r requirements.txt` and `flask run` in your terminal or command prompt.
 You can navigate to localhost:5000 to view the site.
 After that, create an account and enter your queries!

+*There are known issues with Tensorflow and Mac OSX, relating to what TF looks for.
+I am looking into it to fix the dependency issue*